yanastasia/ActingEurope_dev/DATABASE_AND_BUILD_GUIDE.md

 - Node.js (v18 or higher)
 - npm or pnpm
-- PostgreSQL database (local or remote)
+- Supabase account and project (recommended) or PostgreSQL database
 - Git

 ## Environment Setup